microse-rpc/microse-py/README.md

 functions, microse will automatically calculate routes and redirect traffics to them.

-NOTE: RPC calling will serialize all input and output data, those data that cannot be serialized will be lost during transmission.
+NOTE: RPC calling will serialize (via JSON) all input and output data, those data that cannot be serialized will be lost during transmission.

 ## Generator Support